xHain-hackspace/laserwarez/README.md

 mountlight is a little support for replacing the internal power supply of the RGB spotlights with a shop bought version

 speedpowertestgrid.ls is a laserscript file for visicut to quickly test laser cutter settings via a parameter grid

+Tre33box is a box for the Tr33 power supplies and electronics